catherineloesch/project3-mernstack-app/README.md

 ### Day 3: 06/05/2023

-Since the team had decided on using a CSS framework to do the styling, I installed tailwindCSS for the reacr frontend.
-In order to learn this new-to-me framework I added a signup form to the frontend to add new users to the database, making sure the form was responsive and would easy to use on mobile screens as well.
+Since the team had decided on using a CSS framework to do the styling, I installed tailwindCSS for the React front end.
+In order to learn this new-to-me framework, I created a signup form to add new users to the database, making sure the form was responsive and would easy to navigate on mobile screens as well as larger screens.

 <img src='./assets/SignUpForm.jpg' alt="Sign Up form to add new Users" width="200">

 ### Day 4: 07/05/2023

-On the fourth day I continued my tainwindCSS learning curve and created a responsibe navigation bar for the website.
+On the fourth day I continued my tainwindCSS learning curve and created a responsive navigation bar for the website.

 <img src='./assets/nav_bar.jpg' alt="Nav Bar Full Screen">
 <img src='./assets/nav_bar_mobile.jpg' alt="nav bar mobile view" width="300">